 - Protagonist Title: The protagonist's codename, as she's a superhero.

 - Red String of Fate: She and Peter were bitten by the same radioactive/supernatural spider.
 Until the end of Spider-Verse, they couldn't be close to each other too long before their "pheromones" start making them go in for a makeout.
 Though even once it's no longer an issue, Cindy continues avoiding Peter, now out of embarrassment for that entire scenario having even been a thing.

 - Remember the New Guy?: She was one of Peter's classmates thirteen years ago In-Universe.
 Subverted in that he initially has no idea who she is.

 - The Rival: Had a one-sided one with Peter for a while.
 When their pheromonal attraction starts interfering with their daily lives, Cindy suggests Peter take a hike and leave New York to her.
 Peter takes this as a challenge and tries to maintain a good friendship with her, while Cindy usually tries to avoid interacting with him, even after the pheremones are no longer a problem.
 The Thompson run is even bookended by phone calls between the two that basically sum up their relationship.Peter (after Cindy abruptly hangs up): "Good talk, Cindy.
 Good talk."

 - Sickeningly Sweethearts: Her relationship with Peter has been very intimate, to the point where Anna Maria is uncomfortable around them and must resort to using a spray bottle to keep them focused on tasks.
 Both of them find their Fantastic Arousal inhibits their ability to fight crime, and Cindy is extremely uncomfortable with the situation.
-As of Silk Volume 0, they're apparently no longer romantically involved.
-In the flashback scenes, her high school boyfriend & herself also qualify, both in flashback and after they get back together, as do the friends that she helped set up in Issue #1, Lola & Rafferty.
+As of Silk Volume 0, they're apparently no longer romantically involved, and Cindy seems eager to forget it.
+Her high school boyfriend & herself also qualify, both in flashback and after they get back together, as do the friends that she helped set up in Issue #1, Lola & Rafferty.